langsharpe/trigger/README.markdown

 # Examples

-# Run some python tests if any files changes
+# Run some python tests when a file changes in the current directory
 trigger . -- python -m unittest discover

-# Show the git status when ever a file changes
+# Show the git status when a file changes in the osx directory
 # (Doesn't work on the root of a repository, as running git status fires an event)
 trigger ./osx -- git status
 ```